top of page

 AS4055 Site Wind Classification Certificate

 Need an AS4055 wind classification for a house, townhouse, granny flat, garage, carport, shed, awning or detached backyard studio?
-Quick Wind provides a fixed-fee AS4055 Site Wind Classification Certificate for eligible Class 1 or 10a residential projects, issued by email within 1 business day of payment.
+Complete the order form below for a fixed-fee AS4055 Site Wind Classification Certificate for eligible Class 1 or 10a residential projects, issued by email within 1 business day.

 For builders, certifiers, designers, suppliers and manufacturers who need a fast, project-specific wind classification.